loganshahan/Virtual-Planner/README.md

 # Virtual Planner:

-This easy to use application is the perfect tool to organize your daily life.
+This easy-to-use application is the perfect tool to organize your daily life.
 Keep track of to-do's, budget and calendar events.
 The personalized dashboard gives you access to all of these features.
 Enjoy planning made easy and watch your productivity soar!

 ## [Deployed Here](https://blooming-refuge-52964.herokuapp.com)